Keibert Ruiz Player Props: Nationals vs. Reds

-Keibert Ruiz, with a slugging percentage of .317 in his past 10 games -- including one home run -- will be in action for the Washington Nationals versus the Cincinnati Reds, with Graham Ashcraft on the hill, July 5 at 7:05 PM ET.
+Keibert Ruiz -- .171 average over his past 10 games -- will be in action for the Washington Nationals against the Cincinnati Reds, with Brandon Williamson on the hill, on July 6 at 1:05 PM ET.

 Keibert Ruiz Game Info & Props vs. the Reds